AyeCaptn/dotfiles/README.md

 Bootstrapping is done by [Dotbot]("https://github.com/anishathalye/dotbot").

-# Apple ID
+# Before

-Make sure you are logged in to the App Store before running `install.sh`.
+* Log in to the App store
+* Set up git
+* Set up trackpad gestures

 # Run